 Necker and Moskito Island, British Virgin Islands

-The ultimate takeover property, Necker Island is the exclusive private estate of billionaire Richard Branson, known for its over-the-top luxury (thanks in no small part to a staff of 100) and joie de vivre.
+The ultimate takeover property, Necker Island is the exclusive private estate of billionaire Richard Branson, known for its over-the-top luxury (thanks in no small part to a staff of 100) and joie de vivre—and for its plethora of sustainability-focused initiatives such as recycled plastic docks.
 Activities include kiteboarding and tennis, catamaran cruises and exotic wildlife-viewing (look out for flamingos and ring-tailed lemurs), and boredom seems a foreign concept here.
 Necker’s little sister, Moskito Island, houses two of Richard Branson’s newest estates in the BVI, and opened to guests in the fall of 2021.
 Each estate comes with private chefs and infinity pools with panoramic views over the cerulean waters.

 Lovango Cay, U.S. Virgin Islands

 Have a Caribbean private island experience without ever leaving the U.S. at Lovango Cay.
 With the choice of a luxury treehouse, a three-bedroom villa, or a glamping tent, plus the option to spend three or four days on a private catamaran, no two vacations need be exactly the same at this new resort.
 It’s just a short boat ride from the Virgin Islands National Park in St. John or the bustle of St. Thomas, making day trips easy.
 But the island itself has plenty to offer as well, including a popular, relaxed beach club that brings a little St. Barth’s glamor to the U.S.Virgin Islands.
 Another highlight of this getaway is the charming Lovango Village, a cluster of fashionable fashion boutiques with a bookstore to purchase your perfect beach read and three waterfront restaurants.